Why Can't I Get or Keep an Erection?

-Like the stock market and foreign-car engines, erections are mysterious things that seem to have a mind of their own.
-When they don't happen, it can be hard (so to speak) to figure out why.
-But these answers should help.
+Like the stock market and foreign car engines, erections are mysterious things that seem to have a mind of their own.
+When they don't happen, it can be disappointing, at the very least.

 Could My Lifestyle Play a Role?

 Absolutely.
 Being overweight, getting too little